 Business Use of Outbuildings List Report:

-Check which outbuilding is being used for business and subtract the Entire Assessment (of that building) from the Homestead and Housesite.
+Determine which outbuilding(s) are being used for business and subtract the Entire Assessment (of that building) from the Homestead and Housesite.
 That dollar amount will become Nonhomestead.
 If you are using MicroSolve, click No for Homestead/Housesite for that outbuilding ID and rerun cost.

 If you create a new homestead or housesite, or change the values, you must notify the taxpayer and give them a chance to file a grievance.
+If you change create new values, you will also want to upload your CAMA/NEMRC again to VTPIE to make sure all values are matching.

+Remember all enrolled farm buildings for the current use program are always business use/ nonhomestead and should be labeled as such.
+Outbuildings are removed from homestead/housesite if any portion of that building is used for business.

-If you change create new values you will also want to upload your CAMA again to VTPIE to make sure all values are matching.
+Make sure to always rerun cost when you make changes that affect homestead and housesite values.
+If you create a new homestead or housesite or change the values, you must notify the taxpayer and give the taxpayer a chance to file a grievance.
+If you change create new values, you will also want to upload your CAMA/NEMRC again to VTPIE to make sure all values are matching.

+If you believe these percentages to be wrong, use the NR code and a short message to code these back to the Department of Taxes (lister response).
+The Department will follow up with the taxpayer.
+Since the taxpayer can file a grievance on this item, you should remove the outbuilding(s) that you believe to be accurate from the homestead and housesite and notify the taxpayer.

+Once you have worked through each of these issues you can “complete” these homesteads on the main screen (see directions to “complete homesteads”

-Current use enrollments- (PDF)- complete- this report will show you those parcels that filed a homestead that you have already completed and they are enrolled in current use.
+Current use enrollments- (PDF)- complete- this report will show you those parcels that filed a homestead that you have already completed, and they are enrolled in current use.

 Current use enrollments- (PDF)- incomplete- this report will show you those parcels that have filed a homestead that you have not completed yet and they are enrolled in current use.
-You should then work to complete these homesteads before you proceed to current use and each time you work on current use you should check and complete these homesteads first so that your current use is as accurate as possible and matching with regard to the current homestead status.
+You should then work to complete these homesteads before you proceed to current use and each time you work on current use you should check and complete these homesteads first so that your current use is as accurate as possible and matching the current homestead status.

-No Value/Multi Town- (PDF) complete- this report will show you those parcels that filed a homestead that you have already completed and they had no homestead value or filed that they had a homestead in multiple towns.
+No Value/Multi Town- (PDF) complete- this report will show you those parcels that filed a homestead that you have already completed, and they had no homestead value or filed that they had a homestead in multiple towns.

 No Value/Multi Town-(PDF) incomplete-this report will show you parcels where there is a homestead filed but you do not have a homestead/housesite value in your grand list.
-This is why it is important to do your CAMA upload before you begin this process so that the most recent information reflected.
-This means that you do not show a homestead value on the property and the taxpayer has claimed this as a homestead property.
+This is why it is important to do your CAMA/NEMRC upload before you begin this process so that the most up-to-date information is reflected.
+This means that you do not show a homestead value on the property and the taxpayer has claimed this as homestead property.
 Check each of these:

 No Value: